Newbold Verdon: Churches

 The Bright Hour at the Baptist Church has been running for many years along with the more recently started Grandtots Group.

 Public houses

 There are two public houses: the Jubilee and the Windmill (which is in Brascote) plus a Social Club which has recently re-opened.

 Sport

 A short-lived greyhound racing track existed in the village, which started racing on 15 April 1930.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
 The exact location of the track is presently unknown.

+Newbold hosts a thriving village cricket team playing at various leagues.